svetlyak40wt/django-faces/README.md

 django-faces
 ------------

+This is the django application for nonintrusive avatar support.
+It uses site's URL and user's email for autodiscovery.

 In opposite to [django-avatar][], this application does not allow users to upload their own pictures to the servers.
 Instead of this, django-faces tries to discover user's avatar using his site's URL or